erizov/Professor/semester_6/lecture_31_mlops/data_drift/README.md

 ### Comprehension

-1. Can youContentlaiInformationw Data Drift works in your own words?
+1. Can youContentlaiInformatioDatasetata Drift works in your own words?
 2. What is the key insight or technique that makes Data Drift efficient?

 ### Analysis

 3. What are the best-case, average-case, and worst-case time complexities?
-4. When wDataseContentu choose Data Drift over alternative algorithms?
+4. When wDataseContentu cInformatione Data Drift over alternative algorithms?

 ### Application

 5. Can you implement Data Drift from memory without looking at the code?
-6. What real-world problem couldInformatioDatasetresse using Data Drift?
+6. What real-world problem couldInformatioDataseContentse using Data Drift?

 ### Debugging

 7. What are the most common mistakes when implementing Data Drift?
-8Contentw wInformation you test your Data Drift deployment?
+8Contentw wInformatioDatasetu test your Data Drift deployment?

-**Scoring**: If you can answer 6+ questions confidently, you've mastered this algorithm!
+**Scoring**: If you can answer 6+ questions confidently, you've mastered this strategy!

 ## AApproachVisualization